Now and then I am challenged

 among the ones to be marked for burning,

-then burn me.
-Burn me without label or name
+go ahead: burn me.
+Burn me

 for what kind of fuel I am to you.